 A bus crash can be frightening, and if you are seriously hurt, it can change your life.
 However, the legal procedure differs from that of a typical car accident.
 Your legal process can vary depending on whether the accident occurred on a private bus or public transportation.
-This is why you need a Personal Injury Attorney to claim damages you deserve.
+This is why you need a California Attorney For Personal Injury to claim damages you deserve.

 It's normally big news when a bus is involved in an accident.
 The main explanation is that many passengers may be injured, and bus accidents are relatively rare.
 An estimated 5.3 percent of Californians use public transportation to get to work, amounting to more than 2 million people based on the state's population of over 39.5 million.
 Approximately 65.2 percent of this group commutes to work by bus.
 The remaining 34% of commuters use heavy, light, or commuter rail systems and other forms of public transportation.